top of page

 Every roadblock is really a crossroads.

-When He says, “This can’t stay here,” it’s always because He has a future that requires more freedom, more purity, more intentionality, more healing, and more closeness with Him.
+When He says, “This can’t stay here,” it’s because He has a future that requires more freedom, more healing, and more closeness with Him.

-So here’s where I am today: standing in front of a roadblock I didn’t expect, choosing to move it not because it’s easy, but because Jesus is on the other side, calling my name.
+So here I am today—standing in front of a roadblock I didn’t expect, choosing to move it not because it’s easy, but because Jesus is on the other side calling my name.

-And if you’re staring at something that’s stopping you from going forward—something you know isn’t meant to stay in your life forever—let this be your confirmation:
+And if you’re staring at something that’s stopping you from moving forward—something you know in your heart isn’t meant to stay forever—let this be your confirmation:

 Amen.